 In another line of research, Chen is exploring the effects of company organizational structures in the portfolio management industry.
 He documents that mutual fund families exhibit increasing returns to scale, and that larger families outperform smaller ones because they can spread their fixed expenses over a wider asset base.
 However, Chen has also found that mutual funds themselves exhibit decreasing returns to scale, and smaller funds can better concentrate their portfolios into their best stock picks, and thus outperform larger funds.
 This effect is strongest for mutual funds investing in small illiquid stocks: mutual funds whose day-to-day management is outsourced to an external adviser tend to underperform internally managed funds.

-Chen completed his Ph.D. at Stanford University and also holds a Chartered Financial Analyst designation.
+Chen completed his Ph.D. at Stanford University and is a Chartered Financial Analyst.
 He earned a master’s in statistics at Stanford and a master’s in economics and mathematics at Yale University.
 In the mid-1990s he worked on Wall Street as a proprietary arbitrage trader of international equity derivatives at Bear Stearns.
 Before joining the Graduate School of Management, Chen was on the faculty at the University of Southern California and was a visiting assistant professor at the Massachusetts Institute of Technology.